graeme-lockley/graeme-lockley.github.io/source/posts/20160320-software-principles.html.md

 ---
 title: Own your software principles
-tagline: All too easily I find developers get involved in passionate design discussions debating the relative merits of different alternatives - arguments seem to be plucked from the air rather than being grounded by a set of common principles.
+tagline: All too easily I find developers get involved in passionate design discussions debating the relative merits of different alternatives - arguments seem to be plucked from the air rather than being grounded in a set of common principles.
 This note challenges developers to think about what principles they care about and to share that with their team members.
 date: 2016-03-30
 release: no
 keywords: